-WHEREAS, in order to provide funding for costs associated with financing, design, construction, maintenance, and operations of public health, safety, and justice facilities and services, it is deemed necessary and advisable for Whatcom County to submit a ballot proposition to the voters for authorization to impose an additional local sales and use tax of two-tenths of one percent (0.002 or 20 cents per \$100), as authorized by RCW 82.14.450; and
+WHEREAS, in order to provide funding for costs associated with financing, design, construction, maintenance, and operations of the County jail, and public health, safety, and justice facilities and services, as determined by the Justice Project Implementation Plan, it is deemed necessary and advisable for Whatcom County to submit a ballot proposition to the voters for authorization to impose an additional local sales and use tax of two-tenths of one percent (0.002 or 20 cents per \$100), as authorized by RCW 82.14.450; and shall consider, at that time, the repeal of one-half of the two-tenths of one percent sales and use tax.

-WHEREAS, following passage of a voter-approved proposition for a sales and use tax, the County intends to issue general obligation bonds for the planning, design and construction costs of the facilities identified in the Justice Project Implementation Plan; and
+WHEREAS, following passage of a voter-approved proposition for a sales and use tax, the County intends to use a portion of the tax revenue as allowed by the Sales and Use Tax Ordinance to issue general obligation bonds for the planning, design and construction costs of the facilities identified in the Justice Project Implementation Plan; and

 WHEREAS, the life of the bonds of the jail and behavioral health facilities may be no more than thirty (30) years, and may expire on or around December 31, 2055.
-Once the total capital financing costs of the jail and behavioral health facilities have been paid for, the County Council shall consider, at that time, the repeal of one-half of the two-tenths of one percent sales and use tax.
+Once the total capital financing costs of the jail and behavioral health facilities have been paid for, the County Council